-2012: Played 33 games and started 32, logging 2,898 minutes.
-Scored his only goal of the season by supplying the game-tying goal on August 19at D.C.
+2012 (Union): Played 33 games and started 32, logging 2,898 minutes.
+Scored his only goal of the season by supplying the game-tying goal on Aug.
+19 at D.C.
 United in a 1-1 draw.
 He played all 90 in each game he started.
-On October 24, Carroll started his 250th game of his MLS career.
+On Oct.
+24, Carroll started his 250th game of his MLS career.

-2011: Started in all 32 games in which he appeared, logging 2,751 minutes…Scored first goal of Union career in a 2-0 win at Seattle (10/8), to give the club its first ever win on the West Coast…Took 19 shots…Ranks second in career winning percentage among all active MLS players.
+2011 (Union): Started in all 32 games in which he appeared, logging 2,751 minutes.
+He scored his first Union goal in a 2-0 win at Seattle (10/8), to give the club its first ever win on the West Coast.